BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 ## If you like this blocklist and want to know when new blocklist batches are released:
 Consider following me on Twitter: https://twitter.com/FoolGremlin

-Or, buy me a coffee so I can fuel the late nights I'll be spending working on this ☺: https://ko-fi.com/bigshot
+Or, buy me a coffee so I can fuel the late nights I'll be spending working on this: https://ko-fi.com/bigshot

-Also, big shoutout to the guys who made Red Block!
+Also, BIG shoutout to the guys who made Red Block!
 This wouldn't be as easy without them. :)

 ## Do you believe that your account has been added to this blocklist by mistake?